juandoso/Competitions/README.md

 # Competitions
-Some code from my partitipations on Kaggle competitions
+Some code from my partitipation on Kaggle competitions